AI For Pediatric Vomiting Calls

 average daily visits per urgent care clinic in Experity's early-2026 data 5

-Visit volume rises with seasonal illness but remains broad across non-respiratory conditions, so call plans should not only handle flu questions.
+Visit volume rises with seasonal illness but remains broad across non-respiratory conditions, so call paths should not only handle flu questions.

 Why This Industry Is Different